Outback at Isa Art Program Funded by $5,000 Queensland Country Bank Community Grant

 and our communities

-Eligible not-for-profit organisations are invited to apply for funding of between $5,000 and $30,000 to deliver projects that make a practical difference to the lives of people in Queensland communities - projects that help Queenslanders ‘live better’.
+Eligible not-for-profit organisations are invited to apply for funding of up to $30,000 to deliver projects that make a practical difference to the lives of people in Queensland communities - projects that help Queenslanders ‘live better’.

 We’re looking to support projects that enable people to participate, experience, grow, learn, reach out, connect, make a difference and be safe.